PlatinumLucario/Bassoon/README.md

 - `libsndfile` doesn't support `.mp3` reading (due to patent concerns), so it isn't supported at the moment.
 It should be added soon enough to `Bassoon`
+  - IIRC, the patents did expire, so it's possible that MP3 decoding may be added to libsndfile in the near future.